bonjorno7/3dn-bip/docs/index.md

 # Getting Started

 ## What is 3DN BIP?
 *3DN BIP* or *3D Ninjas Blender Image Preview* is a library, which allows blazingly fast image loads in Blender.
-It operates as an `bpy.utils.previews` drop-in replacement and does all the heavy lifting for you.
+It operates as a `bpy.utils.previews` drop-in replacement and does all the heavy lifting for you.

-The following major use cases are supported by our library:
+Our library supports the following major use cases:

 1. Load images shipped as BIP images.
 We recommend this approach in case you can generate the images beforehand.
 In this case, your users don't need to take any action to enjoy the speed boost.
 2. Load regular JPEG or PNG images.
-We recommend this approach in case you need to load images provided by the user or by external software tools.
-In this case, you should use our prepared `InstallPillow` operator, so that your users can enjoy the speed boost with a simple click.
+Recommended in case you need to load images provided by the user or by external software tools.
+In this case, you should use our prepared `InstallPillow` operator so that your users can enjoy the speed boost with a simple click.

 Notes:

-1. Our library will always fallback to `bpy.utils.previews` in case unsupported formats are loaded.
+1. Our library will always fall back to `bpy.utils.previews` if unsupported formats are to be loaded.
 For this reason, there is no disadvantage in using this library.
-In the worst case, the standard mechanism of Blender will then be applied.
+In the worst case, we will apply the standard mechanism of Blender.
-2. `.bip` is a highly optimized image format, which can be transferred to Blenders internal data structures immediately.
-It is always blazingly fast, wheter Pillow is installed or not.
+2. `.bip` is a highly optimized image format, which can be transferred to Blender's internal data structures immediately.
+It is always blazingly fast, whether Pillow is installed or not.

 ## Examples